google/WebFundamentals/src/content/en/tools/workbox/guides/migrations/migrate-from-v3.md

-observe when requests were being replayed (`requestWillEnqueue`, `requestWillReplay`, `queueDidReplay`), but most developers found that, in addition to observation, they wanted control over how the queue was replayed, including the ability to dynamically modify, re-order, or event cancel individual requests.
+observe when requests were being replayed (`requestWillEnqueue`, `requestWillReplay`, `queueDidReplay`), but most developers found that, in addition to observation, they wanted control over how the queue was replayed, including the ability to dynamically modify, re-order, or even cancel individual requests.

 In v4, these callbacks have been removed in favor of a single